Supernoodles99/random-scratch-projects/README.md

-# random-scratch-projects
-random scratch projects that i'll share with y'all
+# random scratch projects

+random sb3s you can look at

+> [!CAUTION]
+> Use [Turbowarp](https://turbowarp.org) when loading these, because some of them use custom extensions and WILL NOT WORK in the vanilla scratch editor.